lskatz/fasten/paper/paper.md

 There are still many gaps in basic command line bioinformatics for standard file formats.
 Bioinformaticians have been able to use many tools to manipulate sequence data files in the fastq format, such as `seqkit` [@seqkit], `seqtk` [@seqtk] or FASTX-Toolkit [@fastx].
 These tools only accept paired end (PE) sequence data when split into multiple files per sample.
+Additionally, these tools do not always allow for Unix-style pipe file control.
+Sometimes they require explicity input/output options instead of using `stdin` and `stdout`.
 However, some bioinformaticians prefer to combine PE data from a single sample into one file using the interleaved fastq file format, but this format is not always well supported in mainstream tools.
 Here, we provide Fasten to the community to address these needs.